 I’m Tyler, and I am a software and hardware hobbyist in the greater St. Louis area.
 I have decided to keep a blog as a notebook for my personal projects.

-Some time around Christmas 2019, I decided that I wanted to start jotting stuff down when I’m doing something like wrangling with a tech problem or when tearing down a device or when writing a fun little app or even when soldering a tiny thing to a circuit board.
+Some time in December 2019, I decided that I wanted to start jotting stuff down when I’m doing something like wrangling with a tech problem or when tearing down a device or when writing a fun little app or even when soldering a tiny thing to a circuit board.
 These notes would be little more than something upon which I could look back from time to time, and I planned to start jotting immediately.
 That did not happen.

 Fast-forward to March 2020, and I’ve refreshed all of my prior experience with web development (not much) trying to plan and build my ideal website.
 Initially, I dove head-first into the frontend realm with React, and, after three months, I can say that I’ve learned way more about SPAs, virtual DOMs, static site generation, and the Jamstack than I even knew existed.
 I’ve deployed to both Netlify and ZEIT Now, and I’ve followed guides for GatsbyJS and Next.js (both React frameworks) as well as for Sapper, which is a Svelte framework.
 This space is mind-bogglingly huge, and I’ve only scratched the surface.
 I come from the systems programming realm where the most exciting thing is complaining about the new